What Is Psoriatic Arthritis?

 Definition

-Arthritis is defined as the inflammation of a joint, which can result in pain, stiffness, swelling, and decreased range of motion.
+Arthritis is defined as joint inflammation that results in pain, stiffness, swelling, and decreased range of motion.
 It can affect people of all ages, including children, although it is more commonly seen in older individuals.
-Arthritis can be caused by various factors, including wear and tear of the joint cartilage, autoimmune reactions, and infections.
+Various factors, including wear and tear of the joint cartilage, autoimmune reactions, and infections, can cause arthritis.

 Prevalence

-Arthritis is a highly prevalent condition, affecting over 350 million people worldwide.
-The prevalence of arthritis increases with age, and it is more common among women than men.
-The most common type of arthritis is osteoarthritis, which is caused by the breakdown of cartilage in the joints.
+Arthritis is a highly prevalent condition affecting over 350 million people worldwide.
+Its prevalence increases with age and is more common among women than men.
+The most common type of arthritis is osteoarthritis, caused by the breakdown of cartilage in the joints.
 Rheumatoid arthritis, another common form, is an autoimmune condition characterized by the body’s immune system mistakenly attacking the joints.

 Causes